aguadopd/security-camera-analysis/README.md

 # Security Camera Analysis

-A short Python script that detects and tracks objects from video —using [`norfair`](https://tryolabs.github.io/norfair/2.2/) and some detector (here a [`yolo11` by Ultralytics](https://docs.ultralytics.com/models/yolo11/#overview), [trained on
+A short Python script that detects and tracks objects from video (optionally just searching on a given Region Of Interest) —using [`norfair`](https://tryolabs.github.io/norfair/2.2/) and some detector (here a [`yolo11` by Ultralytics](https://docs.ultralytics.com/models/yolo11/#overview), [trained on